GDSC-AdtU/Intro-to-github/CONTRIBUTING.md

 ### Be Excited 😁

-## Steps to add yourself to the contributers list.
+## Steps to add yourself to the contributers list!

 1. Head [here](https://github.com/GDSC-AdtU/Intro-to-github) and click on the `fork` button.